crashappsec/chalk/src/docs/howto-compliance.md

 ## Suggested Next Steps

 - You can give people a web page to go to to see the compliance info.
-You can do this by configuring Chalk to send a copy of the relevent metadata somewhere else.
-Join the waiting list if you'd like to be able to have Crash Override handle this automatically for you.
+You can do this by configuring chalk to send a copy of the relevant metadata somewhere else.

 - When using docker, you can easily ensure people don't forget about it by setting up an alias for `docker` that points to chalk (or, more robustly, you can rename `chalk` to `docker`, move docker out of the PATH, and configure `chalk` to know where to find the real `docker` command).

+## Join the Waiting List For Our Cloud Platform.
+Our cloud hosted platform is built using Chalk.
+It make enterprise deployment easy, and provides additional functionality including prebuilt integrations to enrich your data, an in-built query editor, an API and more.

+There are both free and paid plans.
+You can [join the waiting list](https://crashoverride.com/join-the-waiting-list) for early access.

 ### Background Information

-Below is a bit more information on supply chain security and the emerging compliance environment around it, as well as some details on how Chalk addresses some of these things under the hood.
+Below is a bit more information on supply chain security and the emerging compliance environment around it, as well as some details on how chalk addresses some of these things under the hood.

+#### Supply Chain Security And The US Government

+In May 2021, President Biden issued [Executive Order 14028](https://www.nist.gov/itl/executive-order-14028-improving-nations-cybersecurity#:~:text=Assignments%20%7C%20Latest%20Updates-,Overview,of%20the%20software%20supply%20chain.) to enhance cyber security and the integrity of the software supply chain.
+NIST or the National Institute for Standards published [Security Measures for “EO-Critical Software” Use Under Executive Order (EO)](https://www.nist.gov/system/files/documents/2021/07/09/Critical%20Software%20Use%20Security%20Measures%20Guidance.pdf) on July 2021 in response.

 #### SBOMs